LBU-OOP/OOPtutorials/ArraysAndArrayLists.md

             System.out.println("word "+i+" is "+words[i]);
         }
 ````
 We are doing several things here.
 Using Scanner should not be unfamiliar by now, but we don't know how many words are in the sentence until RUNTIME, as it depends upon what the user types in and we don’t know that as we are writing the program.
-Once they have typed something in and the line to split the text is executed (and remember that the split method is part of the string class) then by then it DOES KNOW and can allocate the correctly size array.
+Once they have typed something in and the line to split the text is executed (and remember that the split method is part of the string class) and by then it DOES KNOW and can allocate the correctly size array.
 We can find out what this is because all arrays have a length property.
 Here it is:
 ````
 words.length
 ````
 We use this in a for loop to iterate one by one over each element, starting at the first and finishing at the last.
 The brilliant thing is that we can index the array using a variable and here I am using the loop control variable (I’ve called it “i” out of convention, it stands for iterate, but I could have called it anything).
+### ForEach loop
+It is a very common thing to iterate over an array, starting at the beginning, going one at a time and finishing at the end.
+Above I have done that by setting the loop control variable (i) to start at the first element (0), I then set it to go up by one each time around the loop (i++ is short hand for i=i+1), and make it stop when the condition fails, i.e. it reaches the last element and i < words.length becomes false.
+I like that as a lecturer, because I’ve been able to explain it step by step.
+But, I might make a mistake (commonly putting <= instead of < and then I’d get an OutOfBounds Exception (try it)).
+Because it is so common to do this the For Each loop is provided to do it for us.

+Replace the loop in the example program with:

 ````
   for (String word : words )
   {
       System.out.println("word is "+word);
   }
 ````
+Here the ForEach loop (yes it is still only spelt “for”) takes a variable declaration to receive an item from the array each time around the loop (String word).
+We then tell it the array we are iterating over (words).
+So each time around the loop, “word” gets the next element in the array.
+Try it.
+.
 ## Arrays Of Objects
 [The full example code is here.](https://github.com/LBU-OOP/OOPexampleCode/blob/main/ArrayListExample.java)
 So far we have looked at simple arrays of cardinal datatypes (ok for those paying attention String isn’t actually a cardinal datatype but it is shortcutter to behave like one).
 We can also have arrays of Objects.
 So we could create a class Time and have an array of Times.